Becoming an Optician in Connecticut

 - Take and pass both the American Board of Opticianry (ABO) and National Contact Lens Examiner’s (NCLE) exams

-- Provide verification of an apprenticeship or on-the-job training of at least 8,000 hours if an associate’s degree was not obtained
+- Apprenticeship verification or on-the-job training of at least 8,000 hours if an associate’s degree was not obtained

 In Connecticut, you can opt to obtain on-the-job training under a licensed optician over formal education, but you will need to complete no less than 8,000 hours.
 Once you have met these requirements, you will then need to submit a notarized application to the state board.
 Along with this application, verification of an apprenticeship and/or education is required.
 There is a $200 filing fee or license renewals in addition to exam costs.